DubstCat/rsschool-cv/cv.md

 Technical Experience
 --------------------
      Developed telegram bots on python
-     Developed an Android app with 1000+ downloads and 4,5 stars.
+     Developed an Android app with 1000+ downloads and 4,5 stars on PlayMarket.

 Courses
 ---------------